Objectionable material downloaded 'by accident' court told

 Buckley said he remembered Mega specifically because it asked him to perform tasks before viewing the material, whereas other links had not.

-"I, in my heart of hearts, believe that I am not lying".
+"I, in my heart of hearts, believe that I am not lying."

 Once inside the Mega app, Buckley did not recall seeing thumbnails of videos or images as Hall and Department of Internal Affairs senior inspector John Peacock said the app would display.